 Figure 1.
 Amino acid sequence of starfish GSS.
 (A) Comparison of the heterodimeric structure of starfish GSS with those of various representative members of the insulin superfamily.
 The cysteine bridges are shown in red.
 (B) Coding DNA sequence and predicted amino acid sequences of GSS.
 Sequences of the A and B chains are shown in the green and blue boxes, respectively.
 Characters shown in red boldface indicate basic dipeptides that are the sites of proteolytic cleavage.
 The inverted triangle shows the deduced cleavage site of the signal peptide.

 We have identified many neuropeptides from our EST analysis of nerve tissues and many from RNA-seq and WGS data of the NCBI database.
 In particular, relaxin like peptide precursor genes and insulin/IGF like peptide precursor genes were identified from many species.
-We are producing these neuropeptides by biological methods (e.g. bacterial systems and yeast systems) to provide to collaborating researchers for biological assays.
+We are producing these neuropeptides in a chemical synthetic manner to provide to collaborating researchers for biological assays.

 III.
 Search for the lost mutants of female hormones E2 in Oryzias latipes

 Sequence analysis by capillary sequencer was carried out from the tilling library of O. latipes

 in order to analyze the function of fish female reproductive hormone E2 as a part of our collaborative research.
 Upon the discovery of aromatase mutants, a detailed analysis was carried out using these strains.